 - The Sagra di Sant’Efisio, Cagliari and Nora, Sardegna: the festival takes place in Sardinia, its main highlight being a four-day-long procession starting in Cagliari and ending in Nora, in the beautiful Romanesque church of Saint Efisio.
 The statue of the saint is carried along the way, followed by horsemen and various decorated oxcarts.
 Feasting and celebrations take place throughout the time of the sagra.

 - Calendimaggio: the festival is celebrated in Assisi.
 It is quite special since it brings to life the renaissance and medieval lifestyle.
-The two ancient factions of Sotto and Sopra engage in an interesting challenge held in the form of concerts, dances, choruses, theater shows and processions.
+The two ancient factions of Sotto and Sopra engage in an interesting challenge held in the form of concerts, dances, theater shows and processions.
 The entire town is decorated with candles, torches, flags and flowers.
 The festival takes place from the 7th to the 9th of May.

 - La Festa del Risotto a Sessame, Piedmont: those who love food can sample some of the best varieties of risotto in Sessame, in the region of Piedmont, on the first weekend of May.
 This is the perfect occasion to learn more about this dish, which hails from the 13th century.

-- Festa dei Serpari a Cocullo, Abruzzo: the snake handlers' procession is held in honor of the the patron saint of the town, Saint Dominic.
+- Festa dei Serpari in Cocullo, Abruzzo: the snake handlers’ procession is held in honor of the the patron saint of the town, Saint Dominic.
 The statue of the saint is carried around town covered in live snakes.